 - Grid items can be aligned within their area.

 Grid comes with a bunch of new terminology as it's the first time CSS has had a real layout system.

 Grid lines #

 A grid is made up of lines, which run horizontally and vertically.
-If your grid has three columns, it will have four column lines including the one after the last column.
+If your grid has four columns, it will have five column lines including the one after the last column.

 Lines are numbered starting from 1, with the numbering following the writing mode and script direction of the component.
 This means that column line 1 will be on the left in a left-to-right language such as English, and on the right in a right-to-left language such as Arabic.

 A track is the space between two grid lines.
 A row track is between two row lines and a column track between two column lines.
 When we create our grid we create these tracks by assigning a size to them.

 A grid cell is the smallest space on a grid defined by the intersection of row and column tracks.
 It's just like a table cell or a cell in a spreadsheet.
 If you define a grid and don't place any of the items they will automatically be laid out one item into each defined grid cell.

 Grid area #

 Several grid cells together.
 Grid areas are created by causing an item to span over multiple tracks.